renskiy/fabricio/examples/apps/django/README.md

 ## Issues

-* If you see warnings in `Vagrant` logs about Guest Extensions version is not match VirtualBox version try to install `vagrant-vbguest` plugin that automatically installs Guest Extensions of version which corresponds to your version of VirtualBox: `vagrant plugin install vagrant-vbguest`
 * Windows users may fall into trouble with `VirtualBox` and `Hyper-V`, the latter is used by "native" Docker for Windows.
 Try to disable Hyper-V and use [Docker Toolbox](https://www.docker.com/products/docker-toolbox) instead in such case